tylerrleee/MonteCarloMarkovChain/README.md

 The Bindschadler and MacAyeal Ice Streams present unique challenges.
 They are characterized by "sticky spots" that control velocity changes and margin shifts, resulting in regions of both slow and fast-moving ice (Hulbe, 2016).
 Combining thickness data from BedMachine with high-resolution surface velocity data from InSAR in these regions often generates major artifacts, limiting the physical constraints available for standard kriging techniques.

+## Key Features

+- Bayesian Inference: Applies MCMC sampling to estimate hidden spatial fields based on observed data and prior geological knowledge.

+- Spatial Modeling: Uses variogram-based modeling to capture the statistical structure of the terrain.
+In this study, we are using the **Matern Covariance Function**

+- Scalability: Provides modular, flexible Python scripts and Jupyter notebooks adaptable for **different datasets, scales, and regions**.

+- Validation: Includes tools to compare mass residual loss against BedMachine baselines.

 ## Methodology

 To address these limitations, this framework utilizes the MCMC technique (Shao, 2025).
 We implement a dual-chain approach (Large Scale and Small Scale Chains) to produce Sequential Gaussian Simulations (Mackie, 2022).